 To begin the lesson, read the book There’s a Wocket in my Pocket by Dr. Seuss to your kids.
 After reading the book, go back through it and talk about how the author uses both real and nonsense words.

 You can ask your kids to identify the two types of words on each page and write them down on sticky notes.
 Then, you can use those sticky notes to create an anchor chart.

 After creating your anchor chart, your kids can practice on their own identifying real and nonsense words using this Wocket Pocket Real & Nonsense Word Sort.
 If you want additional words, you can write your own on colored craft sticks.

 This book-inspired Wocket Pocket Real & Nonsense Word Sort is a great way for beginning readers to practice identifying real and nonsense words.

 Pin It For Later:

-No time to make this now?
-Pin this to your Dr. Seuss or literacy board on Pinterest and it’ll be here for when you’re ready!
+Do you want to save this Dr. Seuss inspired real & nonsense word sort for later?
+Pin this to your reading board on Pinterest and it’ll be here for when you’re ready!

 You May Also Like:

 Are you looking for some fun activities to celebrate Dr. Seuss’ birthday?
 This Dr. Seuss Author Study has a variety of resources that your students can use throughout reading month to learn about the author including a craftivity, writing activity, and character book report.
 Click on the picture to learn more!